TienSFU25/2650-weekly-exercises/feedback/README.md

 3. Pure function

+> [!IMPORTANT]
+> Please don't name functions as `magic` or the like, this is strictly for illustrative purposes.

     For a function to be pure, two things must be true:

     1. **The result should be deterministic for a given input**.
 That is, the same input should always return the same output.
         ```ts